laLaraKode/duketv/README.md

 duketv
 ======

-Rippoff of the DukePad Raspberry PI software, customized for using on your livingroom big screen tv
+Rippoff of the DukePad Raspberry PI software, customized for using on your livingroom big screen tv.